 MCP Server Overview¶

 This page covers what the MCP server is and how to connect to it.
 For the tool surface itself, see MCP Tools Reference.
-For the credentials, see Agent API Keys.

 What MCP is¶